 About the Awards

-The Bord Gáis Energy Irish Book Awards are a set of industry-recognition awards set up by a coalition of Irish booksellers in 2007.
-The awards are owned by Irish Book Awards Ltd, a not-for-profit company presided over by a board comprising of Executive Director: Alastair Giles, current Chair: Larry Mac Hale, Brendan Corbett, John Treacy and Maria Dickenson.
+The Irish Book Awards are a set of industry-recognition awards set up by a coalition of Irish booksellers in 2007.
+The awards are owned by Irish Book Awards Ltd, a not-for-profit company presided over by a board comprising of Executive Director: Alastair Giles, current Chair: Maria Dickenson, Larry Mac Hale, Brendan Corbett, and John Treacy.
 These individuals also attend an advisory board along with representatives from publishers, sponsors and partners.

 The over-riding motivation behind the awards is to celebrate the extraordinary quality of Irish writing, to help bring the best books to a wider readership annually, and to promote an industry under severe competitive pressures.